 Understand and appreciate the challenge

-The first step in creating a successful new market strategy is to truly understand and appreciate the scale of the challenge in front of you.
-Every new market is different, and you can’t take those differences for granted, even between countries that appear culturally, ethnically or geographically similar.
+The first step in creating a successful new market entry strategy is to truly understand and appreciate the scale of the challenge in front of you.
+Every new target market is different, and you can’t take those differences for granted, even between countries that appear culturally, ethnically or geographically similar.

 That means you can’t assume any of your old go-to-market strategies are going to be successful.
 You need to truly start from the ground up.

 “Brands will likely have different KPIs, especially at the beginning,” said Lina Santa Maria.
 “There’s so many variables in expanding internationally that you have to consider them individually.
-From the marketing strategy to the channel strategy to budgeting, to actual expectations for how your brand or product is going to be received in the local market.
+From the global marketing strategy to the channel strategy to budgeting, to actual expectations for how your brand or product is going to be received in the local market.
 And everything varies by country.”

-Taking a realistic look at the challenge before you will help you determine if the market is worth investing in and allocate resources more effectively.
+Taking a realistic look at the challenge before you will help you determine if the potential market is worth investing in and allocate resources more effectively.
 You’ll likely need to partner with global experts that can help.

 And it’s critical to manage expectations internally.
 Success in a new global market won’t come overnight, and you may even need to change your definition of success, at least initially.